mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 If-Then-Else
 ------------

 A conditional statement is a control flow construct in mIRC that can execute a set of commands only after comparing or testing a condition.
-A condition in mIRC has a false truth value if it’s $null, $false, or 0.
+A condition in mIRC has a false truth value if it's $null, $false, or 0.

 Intro
 ~~~~~